streembit/streembitui/README.md

 ## Streemio - decentralized, P2P communication system for humans and Internet of Things devices.

-#### Why Streemo?
+#### Why Streemio?
 Why decentralisation?
 Why peer to peer (P2P)?
 Why fully open source?
-Our aim is to address several issues with the decentralised, peer to peer, fully open source Streemo communication system.
+Our aim is to address several issues with the decentralised, peer to peer, fully open source Streemio communication system.
 These issues are primarily related to safety, politics, security, privacy, economy, and compliance with standards.

 #### Safety
 The developers of this system were born in countries where totalitarian and oppressive governments were prevalent.
 Jail sentences for breaching the laws of dictators were considered the norm.
 A decentralised peer to peer system in which the communication is fully encrypted between the users without using any central server preserves privacy and keeps the data safe from oppressive regimes and undemocratic legislation.